inconceivableza/bluesky-selfhost-env/rebranding/README.md

 Running from Parent
 ===================

-The script in the parent directory, `../step30-build-branded.sh`, can run these branding changes To use it, in the `bluesky-params.env` you create, set `REBRANDING_SCRIPT` to `rebranding/run-rewrite.sh`, and set `REBRANDING_NAME` to match the name you chose to replace `opensky-local-com`.
+The script in the parent directory, `../step02-apply-branding.sh`, can run these branding changes To use it, in the `bluesky-params.env` you create, set `REBRANDING_SCRIPT` to `rebranding/run-rewrite.sh`, `REBRANDING_PARAMS` to a directory containing the custom branding image and `branding.yml` rules, and set `REBRANDING_NAME` to match the name you chose to replace `opensky-local-com`.

 Running Manually